learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

     * Recommendations
     * Next Steps
     * Thank You
-       * This slide should include a prompt for questions as well as your contact information (name and LinkedIn profile)
+       * This slide should include a prompt for questions as well as your contact information

 You will give a live presentation of your slides and submit them in PDF format on Canvas.
 The slides should also be present in the GitHub repository you submit with a file name of `presentation.pdf`.